 The title also needs to be researched before putting it in the body.

 Use subtitles to explain further the critical portion of the blog post that is not easily accessible by the eye.
 SEO experts will tell you to avoid using those kinds of subtitles.

 That’s because the reader displays the subtitle on the screen alongside the headline.
-It’s like having the FAQ (Frequently Asked Questions) of a website directly below the headline.
+It’s like having a website’s FAQ (Frequently Asked Questions) directly below the headline.

 Subtitles are often the last things you add to your blog post because attention is precious for powerful SEO.

 Readers are much more likely to spend time reading a post that they come across if it contains helpful information they can quickly process.
 Usually found in the subtitle.
 Given the above, almost all bloggers and content creators place their subtitles at the end of the document.
 Again, if you have a specific title of 80 characters or less, you should add the subtitle.